holoviz/colorcet/conda.recipe/readme.md

 cd $CONDA_DIR/conda-bld/$PLATFORM
 ```

-Use `conda convert` to convert over the missing platforms (skipping the one for
+Use `conda convert` to convert over the missing platforms (where you
-the platform you're currently on):
+can skip the one for the platform you're currently using):

 ```bash
 conda convert --platform   osx-64 colorcet-$VERSION*.tar.bz2 -o ../